 Six nonprofit member organizations were recognized at the 25th Annual Fall Conference & Exhibition for completing the Race to Recognition.
 These organization were the first to complete trainings in the nine qualifying Principles & Practices topic areas.
 The first finishers are:

 Nuvolution LTD, Denver

 Colorado Nonprofit Association leads, serves and strengthens Colorado’s nonprofit community to improve the quality of life throughout our state.
 Pursuant to this mission is our goal of offer quality professional development opportunities to nonprofits across the state of Colorado.

 In January 2017, the Association began offering year-round professional development trainings free of charge to members.
 This includes regional in-person trainings and webinars broadcast live across the state.
-Any employee or board member of a member nonprofit will have access to this benefit, as well as business members with standard membership or higher and student and individual members.
+Any employee or board member of a member nonprofit will have access to this benefit, as well as business members, student and individual members.

 "We are dedicated to strengthening the more than 20,000 public charities in Colorado because they are crucial to a better quality of life in our state,” said Renny Fagan, President and CEO of Colorado Nonprofit Association.
 “By offering free, high quality professional development to our members, we envision a stronger nonprofit community overall."